Beaux Collins

-Beaux Collins (born December 16, 2002) is an American football wide receiver for the Clemson Tigers.
+Carrington Beaux Collins (born December 16, 2002) is an American professional football wide receiver for the New York Giants of the National Football League (NFL).
+He played college football for the Clemson Tigers and Notre Dame Fighting Irish.

 High school career

 Collins attended St. John Bosco High School in Bellflower, California.
 At St. John Bosco, he was teammates with future Clemson Tigers quarterback DJ Uiagalelei.
 As a junior, Collins recorded 41 catches for 1,008 yards and 14 touchdowns.
 A four-star recruit, Collins committed to play college football at Clemson University, enrolling early.

 College career

+Clemson

 Collins started his first career game against Pitt.
 He finished the season with 31 receptions for 407 yards and three touchdowns.
 During his sophomore season, Collins tallied 20 catches and 308 yards while leading the team in touchdown receptions with five.
 He would suffer a season ending shoulder injury against South Carolina.
+The following season, Collins caught 38 receptions for 510 yards and three touchdowns.
+On November 30, 2023, Collins entered the transfer portal.

+Notre Dame

+On December 10, 2023, Collins announced that he would transfer to the University of Notre Dame to play for the Notre Dame Fighting Irish.

+College statistics

+Professional career

+On May 9, 2025, Collins signed with the New York Giants as an undrafted free agent after going unselected in the 2025 NFL draft.
+On August 26, the Giants announced that Collins made the 53-man roster, the only undrafted free agent to make the team.
+He was placed on injured reserve on November 8, due to a neck injury suffered in Week 9 against the San Francisco 49ers.